List of Adventure Time characters: Huntress Wizard

-Huntress Wizard (voiced by both Maria Bamford and Jenny Slate in the series, Olivia Olson in Finn & Jake Investigations, and Ashly Burch in Fionna and Cake) is a nature-based wizard who Finn befriends and falls in love with during the eighth season.
+Huntress Wizard (voiced by both Maria Bamford and Jenny Slate in the series, Olivia Olson in Finn & Jake Investigations, and Ashly Burch in Fionna and Cake) is a nature-based wizard who Finn befriends and falls in love with during the seventh season.
 She first appears in "Wizard Battle" as one of the many wizards competing in the tournament.
 She has her first substantial appearance in "Flute Spell", where she spots Finn in a lake playing a flute.
 She demands that he help her summon the Spirit Dream Warrior, possibly to amend a previous relationship.
 However to her and Finn's surprise, they have both fallen in love with each other, but Huntress Wizard states that they are "exceptional beasts" and therefore incapable of being together, which Finn concurs.
 This claim is recanted in "The Wild Hunt" when Huntress Wizard returns to help Finn, who is suffering from a previous trauma, into defeating a creature dubbed "the Grumbo".
 After killing it, both admit that they are still in love with one another and kiss.